spotlightpa/competency-data-2023/README.md

 Spotlight PA and PINJ are now making the data acquired through those requests available to the public so that researchers, other journalists, and anyone interested in examining these sources can put them to use.

 Spotlight PA, PINJ, and AOPC officials discussed the request for months to identify case dockets that included evidence that a defendant had been evaluated for competency between 2018 and 2022.
-Ultimately, using 23 different docket entries and two different dispositions, AOPC found 697 cases across 23 counties and provided information on the cases in a database.
+Ultimately, using 23 different docket entries and two different dispositions, AOPC found 697 cases across 23 counties and provided the case information in a database.

-The goal of the newsrooms goal was to obtain the largest possible dataset of cases involving competency proceedings in Pennsylvania to determine what types of crimes the people involved in those proceedings had been charged with.
+The newsrooms aimed to obtain the largest possible dataset of cases involving competency proceedings in Pennsylvania and determine what types of crimes the people involved in those proceedings had been charged with.

 AOPC provided the newsrooms with four separate but related datasets:
-Case and disposition data showing the charges brought in a case;
+Case and disposition data showing the charges brought in a case.
-Sentencing data showing the sentence the person received;
+Sentencing data showing the sentence the person received.
-Attorney data showing the attorneys and judges involved in the case;
+Attorney data showing the attorneys and judges involved in the case.
-and docket entry data showing the competency-related docket entry in a case.
+Docket entry data showing the competency-related docket entry in a case.

-Spotlight PA and PINJused only the first dataset in the analysis, given the limitations of both  time and the data itself.
+Spotlight PA and PINJ used only the first dataset in the analysis, given the limitations of both time and the data.

-The data were messy upon delivery because of spelling and punctuation mistakes in the way court clerks docketed competency proceedings, charges and defendant names.
-Spotlight PA cleaned the case and disposition data by using OpenRefine to look for these variations and fix them.
+The data were messy upon delivery because of spelling and punctuation mistakes in the way court clerks docketed competency proceedings, charges, and defendant names.
+Spotlight PA cleaned the case and disposition data using the software OpenRefine to look for these variations and fix them.
 All changes were checked against the online dockets and other public records to ensure accuracy.

 After fixing spelling and punctuation issues, the newsrooms used pivot tables to count the most common charges brought against people who went through competency proceedings.
-The newsrooms also used pivot tables to analyze the grade of the charges – whether they were more likely to be low-level crimes like summary offenses or misdemeanors than they were to be homicides or felonies.
+The newsrooms also used pivot tables to analyze the grade of the charges.
+Grades indicate whether the charges were more likely to be low-level crimes like summary offenses or misdemeanors than homicides or felonies.

-The resulting analysis of cases from 2018 through August 2022 found people going through competency proceedings were most often charged with low-level crimes that could stem from experiencing mental health issues in public.
+The resulting analysis of cases from 2018 through August 2022 found people going through competency proceedings were most often charged with low-level crimes that could stem from them experiencing mental health issues in public.

-# Limitations of the data
+#Limitations of the data

-The analysis, and the dataset itself, likely leave out hundreds of cases across the state, as only 23 counties are represented.
+The analysis and the dataset likely leave out hundreds of cases across the state, as only 23 counties are represented from 2018 through August 2022.

 This is because some counties, such as Allegheny, do not publicly docket competency proceedings.
 Others document competency proceedings using a free-text field in the statewide case management system, a field AOPC does not include in data requests because it can contain private information.